frig-js/frig/docs/bootstrap_components.md

-## Shared Props

 Each type of FriggingBootstrap input component has properties that are specific to that type of input.

-In addition to the properties listed below and on the previous page every bootstrap input component can receive the following bootstrap-specific settings (the values here are the defaults):
+In addition to the properties listed under each component on this page and on the previous page every bootstrap input component can receive the following bootstrap-specific settings (the values here are the defaults):

 ```
 <f.input name="example"